 Located in the Southeastern United States, the NFL Stadium is a two million square foot state-of-the-art facility for a variety of teams and events.
 This will replace the existing stadium and provide more seating and parking spaces for guests.

 Southland provided computational fluid dynamic (CFD) analyses, as well as full mechanical and plumbing engineering.
-Seating more than 71,000 and expandable to 75,000, the multipurpose stadium features a retractable roof, 24 bars, 190 suites, and three concourse levels.
+Seating more than 71,000 and expandable to 75,000, the multipurpose stadium features a retractable roof, 24 bars, 190 suites, and 3 concourse levels.
 The facility is a third-generation operable roof stadium that will be primarily used for sporting events.
-It will host marquee events, such as Southeastern Conference Championship games, Chick-Fil-A Bowl, NCAA Football National Championship games, and NCAA Men’s Final Four games.

-Southland designed a 750,000-gallon reclamation water system to provide significant water savings.
+Our team designed a 750,000-gallon reclamation water system to provide significant water savings.
 The system collects rainwater and reuses it for the cooling tower makeup water and the stadium irrigation system.
-In conjunction with UV Systems, the design team also provided a hybrid gravity and siphonic roof drain system.
-This added to the savings, by cutting the need for deep trenches to be used for the rainwater system.
+In conjunction with UV systems, the design team also provided a hybrid gravity and siphonic roof drain system.
+This added to the savings by cutting the need for deep trenches to be used for the rainwater system.